dell/csm-docs/content/v1/supportmatrix/_index.md

 **Notes:**
 - Self-certify unsupported orchestrator platforms/versions using [Cert-CSI](../tooling/cert-csi/).
 Use platforms that haven't reached end of life.
-- CSM Authorization Server v1 is not supported on Red Hat OpenShift.
-It can be installed on standard Kubernetes and used with a Dell CSI Driver enabled with CSM Authorization on Red Hat OpenShift.
 - CSM Authorization Server v2 is supported on Red Hat OpenShift.

 ## OpenShift Virtualization